openBackhaul/Accessport2LtpTranslator/README.md

-# Accessport2LtpTranslator
+# Accessport2LtpTranslator (ATLT)

 ### Location
-The Accessport2LtpTranslator (A2LT) is part of the HighPerformanceNetworkInterface.
+The Accessport2LtpTranslator (ATLT) is part of the HighPerformanceNetworkInterface.

 ### Description
 It is supporting other applications or legacy tools in creating valid RESTCONF URIs.
-The A2LT is translating port identifiers as they are prevalent in the planning tools into UUIDs of LogicalTerminationPoints as they are used on the harmonized management interface.
+The ATLT is translating port identifiers as they are prevalent in the planning tools into UUIDs of LogicalTerminationPoints as they are used on the harmonized management interface.

 ### Relevance
 The Accessport2LtpTranslator serves as a "phone book".